gouthamganesan/Notes/Web Dev/Web_Dev_Notes/CSS/Applied_Visual_Design.md

 * The `font-size` property can be used to change the size of the font and `font-weight` property shows how thick or thin characters are in a section of text.
 These properties can be applied to any element that contains text.
 * `line-height` property is used to change the height of each line in a block of text.
 * There are different 'states' to an element. `pseudo-classes` can be used to select a particular state of an element and style that state.
-  * For example, the `hover` pseudo call of anchor can be used to give CSS rules for/when the element is hovered.
+  * For example, the `hover` pseudo class of anchor can be used to give CSS rules for/when the element is hovered.

   ```html
   <style>